 Learn the secret behind the amazing chocolate chunk cookies we offer in the Ginger and Baker’s pastry case!
 They have a crispy edge, chewy center, gooey melted chocolate and a sprinkle of sea salt.
-Join our head baker, Chef Rachel Magaña, and her cheerful assistant in the Ginger and Baker Teaching Kitchen and learn how!
+Join our former head baker, Chef Rachel Magaña, and her cheerful assistant in the Ginger and Baker Teaching Kitchen and learn how!

 Chocolate Chunk Cookies

 - 2 ¾ tsp. kosher salt

 - 5 cups bread flour (bread flour adds to the chewy texture and crispy edges rather than all-purpose flour due to the higher protein content in the flour)